The surface category and tropical curves: Labelled cospan categories

 \subsubsection{The general case}

 We now define a version of $\ICsp$ where the finite sets and cospans are labelled by connected objects and morphisms in $\mcC$.
 In lemma \ref{lem:Csp-well-defined} we check that this is indeed well-defined and that the $2$-functors described below are indeed functorial.
+To make sense of the labellings we use the following convention.